Transfer of Property

 October 12, 2020

 The second type of deed that can be used is called a special warranty deed.
-This type of deed puts a time-frame on the seller’s promises.
-The seller promises everything's been all right since the seller has owned the property.
-However, there would be no promises before that.
-Where this is used sometimes is with relocation companies who own property for a short time and then resell the property.
-They might use a special warranty deed to transfer a title over to the buyer.
-A third type is called a bargain and sale deed.
-The only promise the seller makes here is that the seller owns the property, or, the covenant of seisin.
-A fourth type is called a quitclaim deed.
-This is where the seller quits claiming rights in the property but makes no promises whatsoever.
-So, this is the least protection for the buyer because no promises are made, not even the promise of ownership.
-Quick claim deeds are typically used to quiet a cloud on the title.
-A cloud on the title means something's not quite right, such as an ownership dispute, or maybe a misspelled name.
-Quitclaim deeds can be used to resolve those problems.
+This type of deed puts a time frame on the seller’s promises.
+The seller promises everything has been alright since they have owned the property; however, there are no promises before that.
+This is commonly used by relocation companies who own property for a short time and then resell the property.
+With a bargain and sale deed, the only promise the seller makes is that the seller owns the property.
+The fourth type of deed is called a quitclaim deed.
+This is where the seller quits claiming rights to the property but makes no promises whatsoever.
+A quitclaim deed provides the least amount of protection for the buyer because no promises are made, not even the promise of ownership.
+Quitclaim deeds are typically used to quiet a cloud on the title.
+A cloud on the title means that something is not quite right, such as an ownership dispute, or a misspelled name.
+Quitclaim deeds can be used to resolve these types of problems.

 With a Will

-Real estate can also be transferred through a will.
+Real estate can be transferred through a will.
 If a person dies with a valid will, we call that testate.
-Testate is when a person dies with a valid will.
 Conversely, if a person dies without a valid will, we call that intestate.
-If a person does die with a valid will, however, the person named in the will to carry out that will is referred to as the executor.
+If a person does die with a valid will, the person named in the will to carry out that will is referred to as the executor.

-Real estate can also be transferred by what is called an involuntary alienation, which will be a transfer without your consent.
-One example might be when a person dies without a valid will or intestate.
-If that's the case, then the courts will have to step in and figure out who is going to be receiving that person's property.
-Their property then passes according to what we call descent.
-Descent meaning who will it descend to, who were the descendants, hence the word descent, which is a transfer by involuntary alienation.
-Another way to transfer property would be by adverse possession, which is basically legalized stealing.
-That's a situation where you use somebody else's property for 10 or 15 years continuously, openly, and without permission, and then actually obtain ownership to the property.
-This is similar to an easement by prescription, with the difference being here, that you actually gain ownership of the entire property, not merely an easement.
+Real estate can also be transferred by what is called involuntary alienation, which is a transfer of property without owner consent.
+This can happen when a person dies intestate (without a valid will), causing the courts to determine who receives the property.
+The property then passes according to what we call descent.
+Descent refers to the person the property will descend to.
+Property can be transferred through adverse possession, which is basically legalized stealing.
+Adverse possession occurs when one uses someone else’s property continuously, openly, and without permission for a certain period of time (usually 10 or 15 years).
+That person can then obtain ownership of the property they have been caring for.
+This is similar to an easement by prescription; however, adverse possession actually allows one to gain ownership of the entire property, not merely an easement.

-Another type of deed that would be considered involuntary would be at a foreclosure sale, like where you receive a tax deed or a sheriff's deed to a property being auctioned off.
-Transfer by water or wind can also happen with what we call erosion.
-Erosion is a gradual wearing away of soil, whereas the word accretion is a gradual buildup of soil.
-If we have a slow-changing event where the soil erodes away and builds up somewhere else, people actually gain or lose land.
-Let's contrast that with an avulsion, which is a sudden change or sudden transfer, such as after a flood many times, the stream or river might change course.
-If the boundary-line flowed along that stream or river, even though it has changed course, the boundary line remains where it was prior.
+Another type of involuntary alienation is a foreclosure sale, where one receives a tax deed or a sheriff's deed to a property being auctioned off.
+Sometimes property can even be transferred by water or wind through a process called erosion.
+Erosion is a gradual wearing away of soil.
+Accretion is a gradual buildup of soil.
+If we have a slow-changing event where the soil erodes away and builds up somewhere else, one can actually gain or lose land.
+Let's contrast that with an avulsion, which is a sudden change or sudden transfer.
+This commonly occurs after a flood, as a stream or river might change course.
+A property line that flows along the stream or river remains intact, regardless of how the stream or river may have changed course.
 In other words, no one loses or gains land.
-So, with an avulsion, the title does not transfer because it was a sudden change.
-Finally, if we have a cloudy title, which means something's not quite right, such as an ownership dispute, or a misspelled name, that can be resolved through a quitclaim deed, which is used to correct or clear up a cloudy title.
-If a quitclaim deed would not work, then the last choice is to go to court and have a judge determine who rightly owns a property.
-In an ownership dispute, it’s referred to as a quiet title suit.
+The important distinction here is that an avulsion is a sudden change, and therefore does not cause the title to transfer.
+One more way property can be transferred is through a quiet title suit.
+If we have a cloudy title due to an ownership dispute or a misspelled name, usually that can be resolved through a quitclaim deed.
+If a quitclaim deed does not work, the next step is to go to the court where a judge will determine who rightly owns the property.
+In an ownership dispute, this is referred to as a quiet title suit.